Education

 Education In Practice

-More recent SDT-based work in education also recognizes that every situation and every student is different.
-Students enter the classroom with different backgrounds, goals and personality characteristics.
-A truly motivating style essentially refers to adopting a curious, receptive, flexible, warm and open attitude, which allows for teachers to gain deeper insight into the differences between learners, so that they can tailor their motivating strategies to these learners’ emerging skills, interests, values, and preferences.
-This basic need-supportive underlying attitude then pervades in everything teachers say or do when interacting with their learners.
+More recent SDT-based work in education also recognizes that every student is different.
+Students enter the classroom with diverse backgrounds, goals and personality characteristics.
+A truly motivating style essentially refers to a curious, receptive, flexible, warm and open attitude, which allows teachers to gain deeper insights into learners’ individual differences, so that they can tailor their motivating strategies to individual skill sets, interests, values, and preferences.
+This need-supportive attitude then pervades everything teachers say or do with their learners.

 Suggested Readings & Research